chinacat36/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
 There are a few learning curves here!
 I will have to learn...
-1) How to fetch data from a file source to view the recipes as well as the testimonials.
+1) How to fetch data from a file source to view the testimonials.
 2) How to apply Angular into IntelliJ.
 3) How to apply OAuth for user login authorization.

-My client is wanting to add re-occurring paypal payments through the website, but I do not think that is possible?
+4) How to add a purchasing feature for pre-made menus.

 ### Project Tracker
 https://trello.com/b/4xogEfK2/unit-3-liftoff-project